 Regardless of the travesty of their previous coaching, here’s what happened:

 When I realized that this was happening, it was clear that they needed to be shown what exactly to do.
 So we sat down with video, and I showed them how to support their partner in the neutral zone when they had the puck.
 I gave them some simple, clear and specific rules to follow.
-So then, this is how it went down:

 The key here is clarity.